townmath/cisp400-reader/docs/_sources/function-intro/error-handling.rst.txt

       constexpr const bool busy = false;
       constexpr const bool cancelled = false;
       constexpr const bool domain_error = false;
-      constexpr const bool invalid_argument = false;
+      constexpr const bool invalid = false;
    };

-However, we notice this is quite verbose.
+However, this approach does have some limitations.
 There is no easy way, for example to discover that no errors are set, which hopefully is the normal situation for our program.
 As programmers, we always want the typical uses or our data structures to be